 A fileless malware attack is fairly unique in the way that it functions.
 Understanding how it operates can help an organization protect against fileless malware attacks in the future.
 Let’s explore what you should know.

-Before a threat actor is able to fully carry out their malware attack, they must first gain access to a victim machine, oftentimes with a phishing email or social engineering tactic.
+Before a threat actor is able to carry out their malware attack fully, they must first gain access to a victim machine, oftentimes with a phishing email or social engineering tactic.
 After doing so, they can begin to implement the additional stages of the process.

 Another way to gain access to a victim’s machine is through compromised credentials.
 By stealing credentials, the hacker can have free access to the system and then use this information to access other environments.
-For example, gaining initial access to the machine may not provide the hacker with the privileges they need, but they may be able to procure the credentials that can get them this data.
+For example, gaining initial access to the machine may not give the hacker the privileges they need, but they may be able to procure the credentials to get them this data.

-After gaining access, the malware then establishes a backdoor that allows the hacker to access the machine at their leisure.
-The main purpose of this action is to avoid losing access to the device so information gathering can continue over long periods of time..
+After gaining access, the malware establishes a backdoor allowing the hacker to access the machine at their leisure.
+The main purpose of this action is to avoid losing access to the device so information gathering can continue over long periods of time.

 The final stage is data exfiltration.
 After the attacker locates the information they need, the data is then exfiltrated to another environment.
 This allows them to procure sensitive data undetected over long periods of time and can work in a repeatable way as often as necessary.

 A strong understanding of different techniques will help you learn how to recognize an attack in the future.
 Here are six types of malware that can leverage fileless capabilities to improve the ability to avoid detection:

 By using the memory space of a real Windows file, attackers can load malicious code that lies dormant until activated.
 The fileless aspect is that standard file-scanning antivirus software can’t detect the malware.